Journal of Injury and Violence Research

 https://jivresearch.org/jivr/index.php/jivr

 <p><strong>Journal of Injury and Violence Research (JIVR)</strong> is a peer-reviewed biannual open-access medical journal covering all aspects of traumatology including quantitative and qualitative studies in the field of clinical and basic sciences about trauma, burns, drowning, falls, occupational/road/sports safety, youth violence, child/elder abuse, child/elder injuries, intimate partner abuse/sexual violence, self-harm, suicide, patient safety, safe communities, consumer safety, disaster management, terrorism, surveillance/burden of injury and all other intentional and unintentional injuries.</p>Journal of Injury and Violence Researchen-USJournal of Injury and Violence Research2008-2053<p>Copyright.
 In accordance with Bethesda Statement on Open Access Publishing (released June 20, 2003, available from: http://www.earlham.edu/~peters/fos/bethesda.htm), all works published in JIVR are open access and are immediately available to anyone on the website of the journal without cost.
-JIVR is an open-access journal distributed under the terms of the Creative Commons Attribution 3.0 License (<a href="http://creativecommons.org/licenses/by/3.0/" target="_blank">http://creativecommons.org/licenses/by/3.0/</a>), which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.</p>Violence and trauma towards children and adolescents in the July Mass Uprising (2024) in Bangladesh: a socio-demographic analysis of 89 deaths
+JIVR is an open-access journal distributed under the terms of the Creative Commons Attribution 3.0 License (<a href="http://creativecommons.org/licenses/by/3.0/" target="_blank">http://creativecommons.org/licenses/by/3.0/</a>), which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.</p>Pleasant freedom with suffering wounds: a qualitative study of post-discharge life in trauma patients recovered from coma

 Copyright (c) 2025 Journal of Injury and Violence Research